bormat/borto_circular_serialize/README.md

 If you dont use NPM, include the script

 		<script src="index.build.js"></script>

-		And the the global object serializeObj and parseStr.
+And use the two global object serializeObj and parseStr.

 Else if you use NPM, install the script:
     npm install borto_circular_serialize